GBonnaire/jspreadsheet-plugins-and-editors/README.md

 Demo of plugins premium and free are available on [Demo JSpreadsheet plugins GBonnaire.fr](https://demo.gbonnaire.fr/jExcel/)

 ## Comming soon :
- - Migration for all my plugins and editors for new version of jspreadsheet v8 Pro Base & Premium - For Sept 2021
+ - Migration for all my plugins and editors for new version of jspreadsheet v8 Pro Base & Premium - For Oct 2021
- - Package for premium plugin with license for NPM Version - For Sept 2021
+ - Package for premium plugin with license for NPM Version - For Oct 2021

 ## Premium plugins for v7Pro
 - [Conditional style](https://repo.gbonnaire.fr/product/jexcel-plugin-conditionalstyle)